-Collaborate between Development and Operations Teams are the key in the Agile and DevOps.
+Collaborate between Development and Operations Teams is the key in the Agile and DevOps.
 This post will elaborate on three primary models on how to collaborate between Development and Operations Team.

 There could be two types of DevOps team engagement –